StrongholdBot/stronghold.kasekorp.com/src/features.md

 ## Sessions

 Permitted users can start and manage sessions, a generic form of an event that people can attend.
+Includes real-time participant logging, management, a time quota system, and default options.

 ### Management

 - Start a session using {% include ds-cmd.html cmd="sessions start" %}
 - Stop a session using {% include ds-cmd.html cmd="sessions stop" %}
 - Edit an ongoing session with {% include ds-cmd.html cmd="sessions edit" %}
+- Remove or kick a participant using {% include ds-cmd.html cmd="sessions remove" %} (see the difference in their usage sections)

 ## Activity Checks